• Home

 This was the artist’s epiphany with colour.
 The pigments of the Renaissance were totally different to modern tube paint.
 At first, the artist thought the change from tube paint to natural mineral pigments from rocks and crystals and natural earths would be simple.
 He bought four pigments from a shop opposite the museum, ‘Kremer Pigmente’.
 Azurite, malachite, cinnabar and a lapis lazuli medium quality and he mixed them with either walnut oil for blues and green, and linseed oil for cinnabar red.
 So voila – following the steps of the Renaissance artists at long last!
 Unfortunately, the azurite turned grey within two months, the malachite became brownish, the lapis lazuli to grey-black.
 Only the cinnabar retained its colour.
 Determined not to give up, the artist started to research conservation literature and after seven years had the first breakthrough with the preparation of azurite and after another three years understood which binding medium could be used with each pigment due to the chemistry of both pigment and binding medium.
 In 2017, his two volume book “Renaissance Mysteries” was published.

 Highlighting both male and female nudes, the artist’s figurative work has focused on the human condition.
 The main themes explore the mythological and psychological archetypes which expose and encompass the innumerable facets of the human psyche.
 What does this mean in terms of subject matter?
 The artist usually works with a series of paintings (usually about ten paintings) to explore a particular narrative.
 This has included “Evolution of a Myth” (ten paintings).
 Themes range from “The Birth of Adam” to the surreal world of “Apocalypse, God on Her Bicycle”.
 “Resurrection Adventures” comprises ten paintings and the most recent series (2024) is “Alchemical Metamorphoses” which explores late medieval European iconography and its evident relationship to the contemporary world’s psychological imbalance (or insanity)!
 Since 1999, the artist has lived in New York.
 He has shown regularly in one person and group shows both in New York, New Jersey and Texas.
-He continues to give lectures on the preparation and application of mineral pigments from rocks and crystals both in the U.S. Germany and most recently China.
+He continues to give lectures on the preparation and application of mineral pigments from rocks and crystals both in the U.S. Germany, China and more recently at the National Museum of Korea in Seoul.

 Interview published from the Blog “Artistcloseup.com, October 2021